salesforce/apex-mockery/README.md

 It wrapes value with a `Argument.equals` when called with any kind of parameter.

-When called with a `Argument.Matcher` type, it considers it as a parameter, use it directly without wrapping it with a `Argument.equals`.
+When called with a `Argument.Matchable` type, it considers it as a parameter, use it directly without wrapping it with a `Argument.equals`.

 If you need more arguments in your method calls, `Arguments` offers the `ofList` API to create parameters for that, so that you can do `spy.whenCallWith(Arguments.ofList(new List<Object>{...})))`or `hasBeenCalledWith(Arguments.ofList(new List<Object>{...}))))`